 - This algorithm supposes that the phase and gain errors are constant over the spectrum, which is the case on most sound cards, but not all.

 - I have a few ideas to extend this algorithm to cover phase and gain errors that are dependent on frequency.

-This algorithm and associated code are disclosed for reference only.
-For commercial usage, contact me at info *at* sdrsharp.com.
+As of today Jun 14 2013 the algorithm and its associated code is licensed under MS-RSL for the SDR# project and under GNU GPL v3.
+For a commercial license, contact me at info *at* sdrsharp.com.
 In either case I’ll be pleased to help you.